Big Ben: Cultural significance

+ITN's News at Tens opening sequence, broadcast on the ITV network, formerly featured an image of the tower with the sound of Big Ben's chimes punctuating the announcement of the news headlines of the day.
+Since 1999, a recording of the Big Ben chimes (known within ITN as "The Bongs") are still played during the headlines at 10 pm and all ITV News bulletins use a graphic based on the Westminster clock dial, which first debuted four years ago.
+(Note: The recorded "bongs" are played between each headline, and do not ring at the same tempo as the Great Bell in the tower.)

+Big Ben can also be heard live striking the hour (along with the quarter bells preceding it) at the start of some news bulletins on BBC Radio 4 every day (6 p.m. and midnight, plus 10 pm on Sundays) and the BBC World Service, a practice that began on 31 December 1923.
+Additionally, since the launch of audio streaming and internet radio service BBC Sounds, the bells are broadcast internationally online as well.
+The sound of the chimes is broadcast from a microphone permanently installed in the tower and connected by line to Broadcasting House.
 On some occasions, Londoners who live an appropriate distance from the tower and Big Ben can, by means of listening to the chimes both live and on analogue radio, hear the bell strike thirteen times.
 This is possible because the electronically transmitted chimes arrive virtually instantaneously, while the "live" sound is delayed travelling through the air since the speed of sound is relatively slow.

-ITN's News at Ten opening sequence formerly featured an image of the tower with the sound of Big Ben's chimes punctuating the announcement of the news headlines of the day.
-The Big Ben chimes (known within ITN as "The Bongs") continue to be used during the headlines and all ITV News bulletins use a graphic based on the Westminster clock dial.
-Big Ben can also be heard striking the hour before some news bulletins on BBC Radio 4 (6 p.m. and midnight, plus 10 pm on Sundays) and the BBC World Service, a practice that began on 31 December 1923.
-The sound of the chimes is sent live from a microphone permanently installed in the tower and connected by line to Broadcasting House.
+(Note: If listened to on analogue radio (AM or FM, among others), the broadcast is truly live aside from a negligible delay as radio waves travel at the speed of light.
+On digital radio and internet audio streaming, there is a delay, more so with the latter.)

 At the close of the polls for the 2010 general election the results of the national exit poll were projected onto the south side of the tower.
 On 27 July 2012, starting at 8:12 am, Big Ben chimed 30 times, to welcome the Games of the 30th Olympiad, which officially began that day, to London.